Shellenberger Field & Dr. Jack M. Toms Track

 Home of the Lynchburg baseball team, Fox Field is one of the nicest facilities in the ODAC.
 Cut out of the natural terrain of Lynchburg College, Fox Field is adjacent to Wake Field House.
 The baseball stadium can accomodate approximately 1,000 fans.
-The field has housed 1 ODAC Championship team and 2 NCAA Appearences.
+The field has housed 8 ODAC Championship teams and 9 NCAA Appearences.

 Another facility to have gone through a major overhaul, the Lynchburg Tennis Courts were resurfaced at the conclusion of the Summer of 2015.
 The six courts, which are adjacent to Fox Field, have a state-of-the art surface designed to maximize edurance while minimizing strain on the athletes in competition.

 Wake Field House